 She remains one of the highest-paid influencers of the Kardashian family, making an average of $400,000 per post but up to as much as $1 million for sponsored content.

-Lionel or Leo Messi is another global soccer/football star on Instagram.
-Early 2022 numbers put him in spot number three for most followers with 335 million.
+Lionel or Leo Messi is another global soccer/football star on Instagram, and numbers put him in spot number three for most followers with 335 million.